To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file - see below for details.

 Using .mnu files

-If you use a .mnu file, you can also define the menu entry text and help text.
+If you use a .mnu file, you can also define the menu entry text and help text and also the grub4dos commands too.

 .mnu files contain just grub4dos menu lines that you might find in a normal grub4dos menu.lst file.
 All .mnu file contents are automatically collated and added into the Easy2Boot menu each time you boot E2B.
 Save the text file as UTF-8 if you want to display special non-ANSI characters.

 .mnu files are typically used for special cases and many example files can be found in the \_ISO\docs\Sample mnu Files folder.
-Instructions for use are inside each .mnu file (view/edit using Notepad).
+Instructions for users are inside each .mnu file (view/edit using Notepad).

 Typically, .mnu files and their payload files are placed at the 3rd level (e.g. \_ISO\MAINMENU\MNU).
-Normally, you can use any name instead of MNU for the 3rd level folder or have many different 3rd level folders.
+Normally, you can use any folder name instead of MNU for the 3rd level folder and you can have many different 3rd level folders or sub-folders below that.
+Folder names will be enumerated alphabetically.